Shakuhachi

 "Ascetic Bamboo Flute Practice" - "Non-Dualistic Shakuhachi Asceticism" ...

-This is a research and critical online information project in continuous progress.
+This is a research and critical online information web page project in continuous progress.

 From "ASCETIC BREATHING" to 'SUIZEN' - a DOCUMENTED TIMELINE